Nervous System Dysregulation: Why Won’t My Anxiety Go Away?

 The longer this cycle continues, the more your brain begins to anticipate danger, even when none exists.
 This can lead to debilitating anxiety, where even routine activities like going to work or spending time with loved ones become overwhelming.

 One of the most common mental health conditions linked to nervous system dysregulation is Generalized Anxiety Disorder (GAD).
 GAD is characterized by excessive, uncontrollable worry that affects daily life.
-If you have GAD, you might experience:
+Many people also experience panic disorder, characterized by recurring anxiety attacks that can feel like intense waves of fear accompanied by physical symptoms.
+If you have GAD or panic disorder, you might experience:

 Constant feelings of worry or dread